exadg/exadg/README.md

 Start a merge-request on the website https://gitlab.lrz.de/:

-Open your own **navierstokes** project, and press button *Merge Requests*.
+Open your own project, and press button *Merge Requests*.
 Select your own project as source and the supervisor's project as target.

 #### Setup an eclipse project